sevamood/sevamood.github.io/index.md

 layout: home
 ---

-A resource site for things that are (hopefully) useful, ethical, and not-too-defect-encouraging for Krishna Consciousness.
+A resource site for things that are (hopefully) useful and not-too-defect-encouraging for Krishna Consciousness.
 Contact roblmkr@gmail.com for any questions/concerns/inputs/feedbacks!

 ----